 Ms. Thuy (52 years old, living in District 4) has been a regular customer of the restaurant for many years and also said that she loves the noodles here because of the owner's "indulgence" of customers.
 Every time she comes here, she only orders chicken skin noodles because this is her favorite dish.

 “I only eat the skin, but everyone here accepts it.
 The broth is delicious and rich, and I really like the chewy noodles.
 I have to come here 2-3 times a week, sometimes more, because the price is reasonable and the food is delicious.
-The dish is a bit bland, so I have to add a little more or dip it in a dipping sauce to balance it out," the customer commented.
+The dish is a bit bland, so I have to add a little more or dip it in fish sauce to balance it out,” the customer commented.

 Source link